grain-lang/grain-lang.org/src/tooling/grain_doc.md

 When generating docs, the type of the parameter will be detected by the compiler and inserted into the parameters table.

 ### @returns
-The `@returns` annotation provides a description for the return value of the annotated function.

 ```gr
 /**
  * @returns description
  */
 ```

+The `@returns` annotation indicates the return of the function that the doc block is documenting.

+When generating docs, the type of the return will b detected by the compiler and inserted into the output.

 ### @example
-The `@example` annotation can be used to add single-line examples for the function.
-These are rendered in a markdown code block annotated as the “grain” language.
-Multiple examples can be specified with separate annotations.

 ```gr
 /**
  * @example code
  */
 ```

+The `@example` annotation displaying how the function will be used.
+Currently only single line examples are allowed.

 ### @since
-The `@since` annotation specifies a [Semantic Version](https://semver.org/) for the version in which this function was added.

 ```gr
 /**
  * @since version
  */
 ```

+The `@since` annotation specifies the [Semantic Version](https://semver.org/) the documenting export was added in.

 ### @history
-The `@history` annotation is similar to `@since`, but, in addition to the version, provides a description of a change that was made.
-While only 1 `@since` annotation can be specified, multiple `@history` annotations can be used.
 ```gr
 /**
  * @history version description
  */
 ```

+The `@history` annotation similar to `@since` specifies the [Semantic Version](https://semvar.org/) a change to the documenting feature was made, multiple history annotations can be used in a single docblock.

 ### @module
-The `@module` annotation allows you to add header documentation to a module.
-A module docblock can also contain `@example`, `@since`, and `@history` annotations.
-Our `array` module is a good example of this:

 ```gr
 /***
  * @module Array: Utilities for working with arrays.